-You may be thinking it’s no big deal to mingle your business and personal expenses in your business’s accounting system.
+You may be thinking it’s no big deal to commingle your business and personal expenses in your business’s accounting system.
 You’re out shopping and decide to pay for dinner or groceries with your business credit cards or through your business checking account.
 The business pays you anyway, so why not just charge that personal item to your business accounts, right?
 Well, think again.
 There’s a right way to pay yourself from your business and reasons why you shouldn’t run personal expenses through your business accounting system.
 Here’s what to keep in mind…

-- What if You’re Audited?
-If your business is audited by one of the tax agencies and they see personal expenses comingled with business expenses in your business accounting system, they may adjust your tax returns, which may result in you being assessed additional tax due.
+What if You’re Audited?
+If your business is audited by one of the tax agencies and they see personal expenses commingled with business expenses in your business accounting system, they may adjust your tax returns, which may result in you being assessed additional tax due.
 Do you have receipts proving the expenses you’re claiming are clearly business expenses?

-- Pay Yourself a Salary – Add yourself to your payroll and pay yourself a salary.
-You may also pay yourself a draw in addition to salary.
+Pay Yourself a Salary – Add yourself to your payroll and pay yourself a salary.
+You may also pay yourself a draw in addition to your salary.
 The IRS frowns on you paying yourself a draw without salary as you’re not paying payroll taxes.
 Check with your tax accountant regarding the correct amount of salary and draw you should be taking.

-- Have Personal and Business Bank Accounts – Again, only pay business expenses from your business bank accounts.
+Have Personal and Business Bank Accounts – Again, only pay business expenses from your business bank accounts.
 Keep your personal expenses in your personal checking account only.
 If you purchase a business expense from your personal checking account, write a check from your business to pay yourself back for that expense.

-- Keep All Business Receipts – You should keep all business expense receipts and ensure they are clearly marked for the customer the business expense was intended, such as in the case for meals and entertainment.
+Keep All Business Receipts – You should keep all business expense receipts and ensure they are clearly marked for the customer the business expense was intended, such as in the case for meals and entertainment.